Census Data for Grafton ...

 In comparison, the 2000 Census shows Grafton had a population of 4,516 people and a land area of 3.44 square miles [8.9 km²].
 This gives a population density of 1,312 people per square mile [506 people/km²]

 NOTE: Be aware that when comparing population density between the 2000 and the 2010 Census, there were changes in the sampling area for Grafton.
-You need to be careful when making such a comparison, the differences are likely to lead to a questionable comparison.
-More information about these differences can be found in the section Census-to-Census Observations ... (see below).
+You need to be careful when making such a comparison, the differences are likely to lead to an apple-to-oranges comparison.
+More information about the changes can be found in the section Census-to-Census Observations ... (see below).